 What is it about your current space you want to change?
-Is it ‘dated’, does it not function well, is there insufficient work space, too little counter space, poor lighting and the like.
+Is it ‘dated’, does it not function well, is there insufficient work space, too little counter space, poor lighting.
+Is the family dynamic changing?
+Do you need to make modifications for accessibility?
 Make a list of what you want to change.
 The next thing you’ll want to do is determine your budget and develop your project’s ‘wish list’.
-Start gathering information by looking though magazines and visiting showrooms to determine the look and finishes you like—and appliances if applicable.
+Start gathering information by looking though magazines, visiting websites to determine the look and finishes you like—and appliances if applicable.
 In other words, start putting together your Idea Book.
-Fill the book with magazine clippings and photos of designs, colors, materials and finishes that you like.
+There are many online sites that allow you to create your own file of images or fill the book with magazine clippings and photos of designs, colors, materials and finishes that you like.
 We also suggest you make a list of things that you don’t like, so that when you meet with your designer she or he will have a good understanding of your taste and style.

 As you assemble your Idea Book, keep in mind your budget for the project.
 Visit area stores to take a look at appliances, fixtures, flooring and counter surfaces to determine what best suits your needs.
 Note the costs.
 This information will be useful to your designer in helping you allocate expenses.